jqnatividad/qsv/README.md

 * `full` - enable to build qsv.
 * `lite` - enable to build qsvlite.
 * `datapusher_plus` - enable to build qsvdp.
+* `nightly` - enable to turn on nightly/unstable features in the `rand` and `regex` creates when building with Rust nightly/unstable.

 The following "power-user" commands can be abused and present "foot-shooting" scenarios.